Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Experiments

 With the simple DoReFa-Net uniform quantization strategy, we can achieve comparable or even higher accuracy compared with the full-precision model using 4-bit precision.
 It means that we can deploy the 4-bit model in hardware devices with no loss of accuracy which would greatly save memory bandwidth and power consumption.

 Interestingly, we also observe that the full-precision teacher can also be improved by learning together with the student.
 We plot the convergence curves in Figure~\ref{fig:kl_finetune}.
-We can observe that the teacher's performance drops at the beginning epochs due to inaccurate gradient from the student.
+We can observe that the teacher’s performance drops at the beginning epochs due to inaccurate gradients from the student.
 During optimization, the student network serves as a regularizer for the teacher network which can even surpass the pretrained baseline.